grssnbchr/rddj-template/README.md

 **WARNING**: It is recommended to restart R (`Session > Restart R`) when starting from scratch, i.e. use `Session > Restart R and Run All Chunks` instead of `Run All Chunks`.
 If you don't do that, `checkpoint` will be re-installed in your local `.checkpoint` folder, or other errors might occur.

 3. **Knitting the RMarkdown**: Because of how RStudio and `checkpoint` works, the use of the "knit" functionality in RStudio is *strongly discouraged*.
 It might work, but the preferred way is using the `knit.sh` shell script, like so: `./knit.sh`.
-This will make sure the `rmarkdown` package from the specified package date will be used, not the globally installed one. `knit.sh` knits the script into a html document and displays it in your default browser. *Knitting to PDF is currently not supported*.
+This will make sure the `rmarkdown` package from the specified package date will be used, not the globally installed one. `knit.sh` knits the script into a html document `analysis/main.html`. *Knitting to PDF is currently not supported*.

 ## OS support